zinc-collective/compensated/CONTRIBUTING.md

 First, [review the dependencies][dependencies] and make sure you have installed all the tools you need to start working.

-You may also run `bin/setup` from the top level directory or a project specific directory and we will do our best to install the dependencies for your system.
-If that doesn't work, read the source of `bin/setup` and the contents of the nearest README to try and get it working; and then [ask for help][get-help]
+You may also run `bin/setup` from the top-level directory or a project specific directory.
+We will do our best to install the dependencies for your system.
+If that doesn't work, read the source of `bin/setup` and the contents of the nearest README to get it working; and then [ask for help][get-help]

 We encourage people to start off by writing a test that demonstrates the bug they are attempting to fix or the use case they want to add.

-Tests are ran by running `bin/test` within the top level directory or a project-specific folder.
+Run tests by executing `bin/test` within the top-level directory or a project-specific folder.

 Ideally, there are at least two tests, a ["unit" test and a "system"